LucasDelfino92/morrowindsharp/mendingmw.md

 - [**Expansion Delay**](https://www.nexusmods.com/morrowind/mods/47588?) by half11: modifies how the Tribunal and Bloodmoon expansions are implemented into the game.

 This is an essential mod for anyone who thinks Bethesda's expansions deserved a better implementation.

+## INTELLIGENT TEXTURES

+- [**Intelligent Textures**](https://www.nexusmods.com/morrowind/mods/47469) by Remiros: replaces almost all textures in the vanilla game and its expansions with high resolution AI upscales.
+  - MO2 will install this mod as a BAIN package.
+Tick **00 Core** and **01 Atlas Textures** and click **OK**.
+  - Also install the **Wood Fix** update file.
+  - Also install [**this hotfix**](https://www.mediafire.com/file/impju2r934eqkkt/Intelligent_Textures_Ashlander_Hotfix_v2.zip/file), which will fix a bug with one of the ashlander hairstyles.

+This is the most faithful to vanilla and comprehensive texture pack out there.
+Thankfully, the textures included in Intelligent Textures already contain the texture fixes present in the above mods.

 ## FINISHING TOUCHES